cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 The process is transparent for the user and it is managed by the instance manager running in the Pods.

-You can optionally specify a `recoveryTarget` to perform a point in time recovery.
-If left unspecified, the recovery will continue up to the latest available WAL on the default target timeline (`current` for PostgreSQL up to 11, `latest` for version 12 and above).

 ## Retention policies

 Cloud Native PostgreSQL can manage the automated deletion of backup files from the backup object store, using **retention policies** based on recovery window.

 Internally, the retention policy feature uses `barman-cloud-backup-delete` with `--retention-policy “RECOVERY WINDOW OF {{ retention policy value }} {{ retention policy unit }}”`.